jspython-dev/jspython/website/docs/jspython-dev-guide.md

 ---
 id: jspython-dev-guide
 title: JSPython Developer Guide
+description: A comprehensive JSPython developer guide
+keywords:
+  - JSPython
+  - Developer guide
 ---

-A core objective for JSPython is to bring Python language to the JavaScript infrastructure.
+A core objective for JSPython is to bring Python to the JavaScript infrastructure.
 So, any Python documentation should work within JSPython environment.
-We implemented any essential features in Python.
+We implemented most essential features in Python.

 ## Variables and object and arrays

-We do follow Python way of declaring and using variables.
-However, we create a JavaScript objects and running JavaScript engine lifecycle.
+We follow the Python way of declaring and using variables.
+However, we create JavaScript objects and run JavaScript engine lifecycles.

 Create new object